iminashi/Rocksmith2014.NET/README.md

 Contains the Arrangement and DLCProject types and also miscellaneous functionality needed for creating CDLC (DDS conversion, showlight generation, etc.).

+### EOF

+Contains functionality for creating an EOF project file from Rocksmith arrangements.

 ### PSARC

 For opening and creating PSARC archives.